 How Does a PM Program Help Eliminate Component Failures?

 First we must define what PM stands for.
-According to Life Cycle Engineering’s RX Definitions, this could have one of many meanings.
-It could refer to Periodic Maintenance, Planned Maintenance, Predictive Maintenance (although normally abbreviated PdM), and Preventive Maintenance.
+It could have one of many meanings.
+This could refer to Periodic Maintenance, Planned Maintenance, Predictive Maintenance (although normally abbreviated PdM), and Preventive Maintenance.
 Despite the definition of each and how they differ, they all relate to asset care.
 A properly cared-for asset will net much higher utilization at a much lower total cost of ownership.
 This is accomplished by establishing a program that mitigates or eliminates failure.

 - Periodic Maintenance is the cyclical maintenance actions or component replacements carried out at known regular intervals.
 Usually intrusive, they are often based on repair history and regulated by current inspection results.
 Periodic maintenance includes inspecting, testing, partial dismantling, replacing consumables or complete equipment items, lubricating, cleaning and other work short of overhaul or renovation.
 This usually requires equipment to be scheduled out of service and may be done at intermediate intervals, usually ranging from monthly to annually.